5 Tips for Treating Dog Diarrhea

 Me: Oh, well that’s a good sign!
 Let me know how it looks when he does go.

 As I was typing out the title to this post I was thinking to myself, “Gross…”.
-But then I look back at all the times I was in need of advice and was looking for exactly that.
-So here ya go, advice for when your doggy has diarrhea.
+But then I look back at all the times I was in desperate need of advice and was looking for exactly that.
+Dealing with foster dogs and Lola, who has a very sensitive stomach, we’ve had no shortage of dog diarrhea around here.
+So here ya go, tips and advice on what to do when your dog has diarrhea.

 1. Skip a meal